logo

 Achievements

-• 2022 — Rutgers Research Council Social and Racial Justice Grant to create the prototype of a Universally Accessible Garden on Cook Campus
+• 2022 — Rutgers Research Council Social and Racial Justice Grant to create the prototype of a Universally Accessible Garden on Cook Campus.
+The garden was completed in May 2023.

 • 2019 — AIR Collaborative is founded in December